Buying Rowing Shoes: A Guide

 The club nor the board of directors receives compensation from any of the companies or products mentioned below.
 These are just the recommendations of the operations director who obsessively bought or dealt with these shoes.

-Bont BR3 (Australia)
+Bont BR3

 Bont BR3 is the best bang for the buck, easy to use with a single velcro and tongue-less upper design.
-Water repellent inner foams dry fast and keep the shoe less grody.
+Water repellent inner foams dry fast and keep the shoe less gross.
 If you have wide feet, size up a couple (European) sizes.

-Against U2 (Italy)
+Against U2

-Against size chart (true to size)
+Against size chart (runs 1 EU size small or close to size)

 Questions?